Employee lifecycle guide

 What Are HR Processes?

-HR processes, generally, are made up of a collection of ‘core processes.’
-The core functions of an HR department, in this sense, including important topics like recruitment, scheduling, payroll, benefits, internal relations, training, compliance, amongst others.
+HR processes, generally, are made up of a collection of ‘core processes.'
+The core functions of an HR department, in this sense, include important topics like recruitment, scheduling, payroll, benefits, internal relations, training and compliance, amongst others.

 What Are End-To-End HR Processes?